Skip to content

 Assign roles Assign roles in UI Assign roles with API

-Generate a token Generate token in UI Generate token with API
+Issue a token Issue token in UI Issue token with API

 Delete a service account Delete in UI Delete with API